This story about a writer, for writers, I consider one of my most important.

 “If he was such a good writer, why was he never published?”
 I asked.

-“That makes sense, I guess.”
+“That makes sense in some weird way, I guess.”
 During the pause I tried to formulate another question, but Willis needed no prodding to continue.

 “I don’t believe that was it, though,” Willis said in a leading way.
 “To a few of us Richard confided — he always made light of it, but we’ve since wondered if this were not closer to the truth — that he had made a deal with the devil.
 He said he was like Scheherazade, staving off death by creating his own tales for 1001 nights.
 In some way I suspect that if this were the truth, it’s a wonder that he kept it up for more than eighteen years.”

-“Based on the stories, or rather, pieces you read,” I interjected, “what’s your personal evaluation of Mr. Garston’s significance as a writer?
+“Based on the stories, or rather, pieces you read,” I interjected, “what is your personal evaluation of Mr. Garston’s significance as a writer?
 I mean, if a tree falls in the wilderness and nobody hears…”

-I lay awake long into the night , my mind quickened by this single mesmerizing question.
+I lay awake long into the night, my mind quickened by this single mesmerizing question.
 What was it that drove Richard Allen Garston to produce so many unfinished manuscripts, to build so many beginnings without resolution?
-I felt compelled to know.
-This is the story of my quest.
+I needed to know.

 I set about to find his brother and it led me to Camden in South Jersey where he had been pastor of an Independent Baptist congregation.
 Greg Garston had died the year previous.
-My determination to locate his wife, however, was rewarded.
+My determination to locate his wife was indeed rewarded.
 Her name was Emma and we spent a small portion of an afternoon together talking in generalities until I finally came to my point.

 “I don’t mean to pry, but can we talk a little bit about your husband’s brother?”